Malliavin Calculus for the stochastic heat equation and results on the density: Existence of density

-.
+{\it Acknowledgement}.
+We would like to thank Konstantinos Tzirakis for helpful remarks and discussions.
 The research work is implemented in the framework of H.F.R.I call “Basic research Financing (Horizontal support of all Sciences)” under the National Recovery and Resilience Plan “Greece 2.0” funded by the European Union – NextGenerationEU.
 (H.F.R.I.
 Project Number: 14910).